onap/cps/docs/ncmp-data-operation.rst

 Introduction
 ============

-For data operation CM Handles we have a Post endpoints:
+For all data operations on cm handle(s), we have a post endpoint:

 - /ncmp/v1/data?topic={client-topic-name} forward request to it's dmi plugin service.

-- Returns request id (UUID) with http status 202.
+- When asynchronous (with topic) operations are executed, a request id (UUID) wil be returned.

 Request Body
 ============